-Proximate to the publication date of the

-As of Jun e 30, 2017 rep report

-Holding of voting rights In Clal Holdings Holding of voting rights In Clal Holdings At full dilution 1) Holding of voting rights In Clal Holdings Holding of voting rights In Clal Holdings At full dilution 1)
+As of Septeml per 30, 2017 Proximate to t date of th Holding of voting rights Holding of voting rights Holding of voting rights In Clal Holdings In Clal Holdings At full dilution 1) Holding of voting rights In Clal Holdings In Clal Holdings At full dilution Shareholder % IDB Development Corporation Ltd. 2) 44.90 43.94 44.81 44.15 Bank Hapoalim 9.50 9.29 9.48 9.34

-Shareholder %

-IDB Development Corporation Ltd. 2) 49.90 48.70 49.90 48.79

-Bank Hapoalim 9.50 9.27 9.50 9.29

-- 1) The holding rate at full dilution was prepared based on the theoretical assumption of the exercise of all warrants from the 2007 plan (as of the reporting date 25,000 warrants) for an identical number of Clal Holdings shares, and according to a maximum theoretical assumption of the exercise of all warrants allocated on behalf of employees in accordance with the 2013 plan, including warrants which were allocated to the company's CEO (as of the publication date of the report: 1,344,001 warrants), and all warrants allocated on behalf of employees according to the 2015 plan (as of the publication date of the report 313,333 warrants) when the price of the Clal Holdings shares on the stock exchange reaches a price at which, according to the terms of the warrants plan, an automatic exercise is implemented, and subject to adjustments, as specified in the 2013 plan, the 2015 plan, and the agreements regarding allocation to offerees.
-For additional details, see Note 39(a) to the annual financial statements. - 2) It is noted that, on March 22, 2017, IDB Development Corporation Ltd. ("IDB Development") pledged approximately 4.99% (approximately 4.86% at full dilution) of the shares of Clal Holdings in favor of the bondholders (Series K) which were issued by IDB Development.
+- 1) The holding rate at full dilution was prepared based on the theoretical assumption of the exercise of all warrants from the 2007 plan (as of the reporting date 25,000 warrants) for an identical number of Clal Holdings shares, and according to a maximum theoretical assumption of the exercise of all warrants allocated on behalf of employees in accordance with the 2013 plan, including warrants which were allocated to the Company's CEO (as of the publication date of the report: 992,668 warrants), and all warrants allocated on behalf of employees according to the 2015 plan (as of the publication date of the report 313,333 warrants) when the price of the Clal Holdings shares on the stock exchange reaches a price at which, according to the terms of the warrants plan, an automatic exercise is implemented, and subject to adjustments, as specified in the 2013 plan, the 2015 plan, and the agreements regarding allocation to offerees.
+For additional details, see Note 39(a) to the annual financial statements. - 2) It is noted that, on March 22, 2017, IDB Development Corporation Ltd. ("IDB Development") pledged approximately 4.99% (approximately 4.86% at full dilution, which constitute, as of the present date, approximately 4.98% and approximately 4.91% at full dilution) of the shares of Clal Holdings in favor of the holders of the bonds (Series K) that were issued by IDB Development.